-My research interests include German, European, and comparative politics and history; memory politics in Europe, in settler colonial societies, and transnationally; civic activism, social movements, and democratization; and qualitative and network methodology.
-My recent book Civil Society and Memory in Postwar Germany has appeared with Cambridge University Press in 2017.
+My research interests include comparative politics and history; memory politics in Europe, in settler colonial societies, and transnationally; civic activism, social movements, and democratization; children and families in history and memory; and qualitative and network methodology.
+My recent book Civil Society and Memory in Postwar Germany appeared with Cambridge University Press in 2017.

-I currently teach courses on protest movements, revolutions and democracy, European politics, the politics of memory and human rights, and German history, politics and culture
+I currently teach courses on 20th century history, protest movements, revolutions and democracy, the politics of memory and human rights, qualitative methods, and German history, politics and culture.

 After receiving my Ph.D. in Government & Politics from the University of Maryland, College Park in 2010, I taught at the School of International Service at American University.
 From October 2012 to December 2013, I was a postdoctoral fellow at the Berlin Program of Advanced German & European Studies at the Free University of Berlin.
 From January to December 2014, I worked for the Independent Academic Commission at the Federal Ministry of Justice for the Critical Study of the National Socialist Past.